IFB-ElixirFr/sandboxbioscenarios/session03/step01.md

 This command will print the whole content of the _NC_009089.fasta_ file to the screen.

-Print the content of the _belebele.fasta_ file.
+Print the content of the _SAOUHSC.fasta_ file.

 <!--
->> What are the last three nucleotides of the belebele.fasta file ? <<
+>> What are the last three nucleotides of the SAOUHSC.fasta file ? <<
 (*) CAG
 ( ) ELE
 ( ) ATC